emilieg/knowledge/sql.md

 ###In your app:
 - go to your "models" folder in the application and make the appropriate change on the model.
 - save
-- npm start (or whatever command you use to start your ap)
+- npm start (or whatever command you use to start your app)

 >Connect to your database to make sure the table has
 >been altered!
 If you are using PG commander for